policy

 The following principles have been created to guide our interactions with industry.
 This expectation should be two-way and mutual.
 Our belief is that these principles will align our activities to the way industry has increasingly re-defined its position within the healthcare eco-system.

-3. BSG, members and industry should always seek to avoid any conflict between the interests of patients and where they arise should always be resolved in favour of the patient.
+2. The BSG, members and industry should always seek to avoid any conflict between the interests of patients and where they arise should always be resolved in favour of patients.

-5. Industry accepts that all its activities in relation to interactions with BSG are in full respect of applicable laws, regulations, guidelines and relevant trade association codes of practice.
+4. Industry accepts that all its activities in relation to interactions with the BSG are in full respect of applicable laws, regulations, guidelines and relevant trade association codes of practice.

 Communicating the code to external partners